The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Results

-\paragraph{Optimal \texttt{pyKLIP numbasis}} values showed a peak at 20 KL modes (n=13), with values of 50 and 100 somewhat less common (n=4 and 2, respectively).
-39\% (n=14) of datasets showed optimal KL modes of 5 or fewer.
+\paragraph{Optimal \texttt{pyKLIP numbasis}} values showed a peak at 20 KL modes ($n$=13), with values of 50 and 100 somewhat less common ($n$=4 and 2, respectively).
+Thirty-nine percent ($n$=14) of datasets showed optimal KL mode values of 5 or fewer.